gpsoft/kinkocant/README.md

 For example:

     $ docker-compose exec web rake db:setup db:migrate
+    /rapp/db/schema.rb doesn't exist yet.
+Run `rake db:migrate` to create it, then try again.
+If you do not intend to use a database, you should instead alter /rapp/config/application.rb to limit the frameworks that will be loaded.

 `rails` and `rake` command has been *binstub*-ed by Rails; so you don't need to prefix `bundle exec` before the command;

+You maybe want to edit `config/application.rb` first to change the main module name --Rapp; it has been named after the directory name `/rapp` in the container.